Numazu Alps (沼津アルプス)

 Car parkTime (from Tokyo)Round trip cost

-The bus takes about 15 minutes from Yamaguchi-michi to Kurose.
+The bus back takes about 15 minutes from Yamaguchi-michi to Kurose.
 And then from there its another 15 min walk back to the car park.
 The main problem is timing the bus, since it only comes once an hour.

 Leave a comment